-Row No. of the template Particular (₹ in million) 10 Deferred tax assets associated with accumulated losses - Deferred tax assets (excluding those associated with accumulated losses) net of Deferred tax liability 17,413 Total as indicated in row 10 17,413 19 If investments in insurance subsidiaries are not deducted fully from capital and instead considered under 10% threshold for deduction, the resultant increase in the capital of the bank - of which: Increase in Common Equity Tier 1 capital - of which: Increase in Additional Tier 1 capital - of which: Increase in Tier 2 capital - 26b If investments in the equity capital of unconsolidated non- financial subsidiaries are not deducted and hence, risk weighted then: (i) Increase in Common Equity Tier 1 capital - (ii) Increase in risk weighted assets - 44a Excess Additional Tier 1 capital not reckoned for capital adequacy (difference between Additional Tier 1 capital as reported in row 44 and admissible Additional Tier 1 capital as reported in 44a) (6,486) of which: Excess Additional Tier 1 capital which is considered as Tier 2 capital under row 58b - 50 Eligible Provisions included in Tier 2 capital 14,110 Eligible Revaluation Reserves included in Tier 2 capital - Total of row 50 14,110 58a Excess Tier 2 capital not reckoned for capital adequacy (difference between Tier 2 capital as reported in row 58 and T2 as reported in 58a) -
+Row No. of the template Particular (₹ in million) 10 Deferred tax assets associated with accumulated losses - Deferred tax assets (excluding those associated with accumulated losses) net of Deferred tax liability 18,944 Total as indicated in row 10 18,944 19 If investments in insurance subsidiaries are not deducted fully from capital and instead considered under 10% threshold for deduction, the resultant increase in the capital of the bank - of which: Increase in Common Equity Tier 1 capital - of which: Increase in Additional Tier 1 capital - of which: Increase in Tier 2 capital - 26b If investments in the equity capital of unconsolidated non- financial subsidiaries are not deducted and hence, risk weighted then: (i) Increase in Common Equity Tier 1 capital - (ii) Increase in risk weighted assets -

+Row No. of the template Particular (₹ in million) 44a Excess Additional Tier 1 capital not reckoned for capital adequacy (difference between Additional Tier 1 capital as reported in row 44 and admissible Additional Tier 1 capital as reported in 44a) (4,309) of which: Excess Additional Tier 1 capital which is considered as Tier 2 capital under row 58b - 50 Eligible Provisions included in Tier 2 capital 18,670 Eligible Revaluation Reserves included in Tier 2 capital - Total of row 50 18,670 58a Excess Tier 2 capital not reckoned for capital adequacy (difference between Tier 2 capital as reported in row 58 and T2 as reported in 58a)

 XII.
-THE RECONCILIATION OF REGULATORY CAPITAL ITEMS AS ON 31st MARCH 2014 IS GIVEN BELOW:
+THE RECONCILIATION OF REGULATORY CAPITAL ITEMS AS ON 31st MARCH 2015 IS GIVEN BELOW: